 - Bank statements

 If you have other sources of income, such as rental income, retirement income (401(k) or IRA), or dividend income, you can use them to supplement your application.
+Self-employed and 1099 buyers can qualify too, but expect a different income calculation and more documentation, including two years of returns and a year-to-date profit and loss statement.

 2. Good credit score